 Business Class - $4,395 per person (upgrades are subject to availability and pricing is subject to change).
 Upgrade prices are in addition to the costs above.

 Included in Tour Price

-Round-trip air transportation from listed cities; all flights within itinerary; 13 nights’ accommodations in Deluxe and Superior First Class hotels; 26 meals: 13 breakfasts, 5 lunches, 8 dinners; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational lecture program/study leader with a minimum of 15 guests; Commonwealth Club representative at 20 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers
+Round-trip air transportation from listed cities; all flights within itinerary; 13 nights’ accommodations in Deluxe and Superior First Class hotels; 25 meals: 13 breakfasts, 5 lunches, 7 dinners; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational lectures; Commonwealth Club representative at 15 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers

 Not Included in Tour Price